jordantomax/talks/testing-functional-components/index.md

 # Writing good tests

 - Test user facing behavior (i.e. text, style that is visible to the user)
-- Create test doubles that allow for global failure (2 examples)
+- Create test doubles and methods that allow for global failure (router, isValidRoute)
 - Write unit tests to test general use cases
 - Write integration tests to test specific use cases